 The performance comparison shows that different algorithms behave differently based on their ability to handle nonlinear relationships and feature interactions.

+The performance comparison shows that different models behave differently depending on how well they handle feature interactions.

 XGBoost achieved the highest accuracy (95%), followed by Random Forest (94%), ANN (93%), and SVM (92%).
 The improved performance of XGBoost can be linked to its boosting mechanism, which iteratively reduces prediction error.

 XGBoost works by iteratively minimizing errors and combining multiple weak learners into a strong predictive model.
 It also includes regularization techniques that help prevent overfitting, making it highly effective for structured datasets like accident data.